 - The Parent Partner Advisory Committee will identify and may propose recommendations on training material containing knowledge, skills and attitudes to support parent partner programs.

-Contact the Resource Center for Family-Focused Practice for more information or if you are interested becoming a member.
+Contact the Resource Center for Family-Focused Practice for more information.